March 4, 2019

 Production-boosting cross cut line takes the pain out of manual crayon-marking at Tumu Timbers

-When it comes to manufacturing prowess, mastering the science of streamlined, efficient pallet and bin production is a top priority at Tumu Timbers.
-Investing in a new, optimizing Opti-Kap 3003 cross cut line featuring a MiCROTEC GE301 scanner helps secure increased production capacity and saves Tumu Timbers the hassle of manual crayon-marking.
+When it comes to manufacturing prowess, mastering the art of streamlined, efficient pallet and bin production is a top priority at Tumu Timbers.
+Tumu Timber’s latest investment in an optimizing Opti-Kap 3003 cross cut line featuring a MiCROTEC GE301 scanner helps secure increased production capacity and saves Tumu Timbers the hassle of manual crayon-marking.

 They’ve carried your fruits and vegetables, your wines and spirits, your pelts and hides.
 Almost every product on the consumer or industrial market has spent time sitting on a pallet or in a bin.
 These humble pallets and bins allow easy forklift access to goods and expedite the loading and unloading of freight worldwide.

 In 2016, Tumu expanded its facilities to meet increasing demand and boost production capacity.
-Thus, Tumu turned to System TM for new pallet production machinery.
-Together with its Australian dealer, Southern Cross Engineering, System TM has repeatedly equipped Tumu with machinery for more than 6 years as a result of a high-trust relationship. ‘‘Trust is very important, especially when you’re dealing with two companies on opposite ends of the world.
+As a result, Tumu turned to System TM for new pallet production machinery.
+Together with System TM’s Australian dealer, Southern Cross Engineering, System TM has repeatedly equipped Tumu with machinery for more than 6 years as a result of a high-trust relationship. ‘‘Trust is very important, especially when you’re dealing with two companies on opposite ends of the world.
 Despite the physical distance between us, we always manage to create excellent results by collaborating closely on production line layouts, says Per Jensen, Area Sales Manager at System TM.

 A closer look at Tumu Timbers